 7. Safety equipment

 There are lots of wild animals in the Okanagan.
 From deer and big-horned sheep to bears and cougars, you could run into an animal anywhere, even in downtown areas.
-While most people don’t ever see a large animal while hiking it’s important to be prepared for if you do.
+While most people don’t ever see a large animal while they’re hiking, it’s important to be prepared if you do.
 Besides researching bear safety, we always make sure we carry bear spray and a knife.

 8. First aid equipment

-No matter where you explore, it’s important to pack first aid equipment in case you hurt yourself.
+No matter where you explore, it’s important to pack first aid equipment.
 With so many natural places to explore on your own in the Okanagan, the possibility of twisting an ankle, developing a blister, or worse is very real.
+The one time I didn’t carry a first aid kit we needed it!
+My feet swelled up and almost started to bleed — a simple bandage would have made a world of a difference on that adventure.
 Do yourself a favour and carry a small first aid pack on every hike.

-Follow this Okanagan hiking packing list and you’re sure to have a great time out there.
-Let me know if there’s anything you wouldn’t leave the house without!
+If you follow this Okanagan hiking packing list, you’re sure to have a great time out there in the hot sun!
+Happy exploring!